maulinglawns/lc/README.md

 # lc (linecount)
-Count &amp; display number of lines in files in directory <TARGETDIR>
+Count &amp; display number of lines in files in a directory

 ## Usage
 ````